gongahkia/yuho/logic/README.md

 </details>

 > [!WARNING]
-> CCLaw talk from today notes
 >
+> * Keywords
 >   * ACT, POLICY, REFERENCE, PER, LEGISLATE, INCLUSIVE IF, EXCLUSIVE IF, CASE, STATUTE
 >   * OBITER, RATIO
 >   * WRONGFUL, RIGHTFUL
 >       * subdivisions of WRONGFUL and RIGHTFUL
 >   * SHALL, MUST
 >       * DSLs need to account for the nuances between SHALL and MUST
->   * What is a necessary compulsary consequence, what is a possible consequence
+>       * What is a necessary compulsary consequence and what is a possible consequence?

-> * validation for a given equation
-> * basic inconsitency checking and testing facilities for DSLs
 >   * DSL must include a syntax to define a given thing recursively
+>
+> * Validation for a given equation
+>   * basic inconsitency checking
+>   * testing facilities for DSLs
 > * give me an IDE that has some autocomplete and linting
 > * make the linting and snippets comprehensive
 > * DSLs must account for subsidiary legislation as well